Alexhuszagh/rust-lexical/README.md

 Lexical's `algorithm_m` feature uses various optimizations to dramatically improve the approach.

 1. It requires only 1-2 iterations to scale a value so the resulting quotient is in the range `[2^52, 2^53)`.
 It does this by multiplying the numerator to be 52-bits larger than the denominator on the first iteration, resulting in a quotient of 52 or 53 bits.
 If the quotient is 52-bits, multiply the numerator by 2 and repeat.
-2. It uses basecase division (an implementation of Knuth's algorithm D), which is an `O(q*m)` algorithm, requiring only `q` native divisions and `q*m` multiplications and subtractions, where `m` is the number of limbs in the divisor, and `n` is the number of limbs of the numerator, and `q = n - m`.
-Since we set the numerator to be 52 or 53 bits large than the denominator, this means `q <= 3`, and therefore the algorithm is `O(m)`.
+2. It uses basecase division (an implementation of Knuth's Algorithm D), which is an `O(q*m)` algorithm, requiring only `q` native divisions and `q*m` multiplications and subtractions, where `m` is the number of limbs in the divisor, and `n` is the number of limbs of the numerator, and `q = n - m`.
+Since we set the numerator to be 52 or 53 bits larger than the denominator, this means `q <= 3`, and therefore the algorithm is `O(m)`.
 In comparison, restoring division, used by libcore, is `O(n^2)`, and iterates over each bit in the numerator.
-To put this into perspective, for a numerator/denominator pair with ~2100 bits (1e307), restoring division requires ~140,000 native subtractions and comparisons, compared to ~96 multiplications and subtractions.
+To put this into perspective, for a numerator/denominator pair with ~2100 bits (1e307), restoring division requires ~140,000 native subtractions and comparisons, compared to ~96 multiplications and subtractions in lexical.
+3. It limits the number of parsed digits used when representing the mantissa.
+Any decimal string for a binary float has a finite representation, after which, only the presence or absence of non-zero digits may affect the mantissa.
+By removing these trailing digits from the mantissa and only comparing them to '0', lexical provides an upper-bound on the computational cost in representing the significant digits of a float via an arbitrary-precision integer.

 **bigcomp**